 The single biggest influence on public transport was the private motor car.
 The increase in car ownership correlated with dramatic decreases in public transport patronage.
 By the 1950s cars were becoming increasingly affordable.
 In the 1960s car ownership increased by 67%.
 Affordability was boosted from the late 1980s when a flood of second-hand vehicles began to be imported.

 A 2007 study found that New Zealand was ranked 22nd of 28 countries in public transport usage.
 The study also found that young people were most concerned with fare prices, while older generations were more concerned with the frequency of services.
-Public transport use increased in response to the spike in world oil prices from early 2008.
+Public transport use increased in response to the spike in world oil prices from early 2008, and continued to rise in the 2010s, despite lower oil prices.

 Although nationally public transport use decreased over the late 20th century, regionally there were significant differences.
-Wellington, with its compact inner-city area and dormitory suburbs linked to the city by rail, has the highest public transport use of any city or urban area in New Zealand.
-In 2006, 17% of Greater Wellington residents used public transport to travel to work, while only 7% of Aucklanders did, and only 4% of people in Canterbury.
+Wellington, with its compact inner-city area and dormitory suburbs linked to the city by rail, has the highest public transport use per capita of any city or urban area in New Zealand.
+In 2013, 17% of Greater Wellington residents used public transport to travel to work, while only 8% of Aucklanders did, and only 3% of people in Canterbury.

 In 2008 Aucklanders showed how quickly they would jump on the bus if things were made smoother and speedier.
 There was a 4.4% rise in Auckland public transport patronage in the year to June 2008.
 But there was a more than 50% rise in the number travelling on the Northern Express – thanks to the $290 million ‘busway’ with special bus lanes that sped up the journey.